Hoa with participants of the summer 2010 Alice Notley Grave of Light class.

 Both in-person and virtual students have found that the workshop’s weekly engagement has generated poems, lead to revision of older work, given new understanding to poetics, and triggered the reworking of dusty manuscripts.

-Attendance is on-location in my home near Chester Station in Toronto or in cyberspace (in the form of a weekly email).
+Attendance is on-location in my home near Chester Station in Toronto or in cyberspace (in the form of a weekly write up, podcast, and optional video phone).

 Write to me at firstname.lastname@example.org for more information.